How to Prep for USMLE Step 1: 5 Study Tips That Work

 Laying out a strong foundation of knowledge over a period of months can be much more manageable than taking on everything in just a few weeks.
 For example, if you start your USMLE Step 1 preparation 6 months before your dedicated period, completing an entire round of UWorld can take just 15 questions a day.
 For many students, this is much more palatable than the long hours of studying required during a few weeks dedicated period.

 If you start early, then you may be less stressed when you do get to your dedicated period, as well.
-Personally, I had completed one round of UWorld by the time I started my dedicated study period – this really helped me to have a much more pleasant, manageable experience during my few weeks of dedicated USMLE Step 1 preparation.
+Personally, I had completed one round of UWorld by the time I started my dedicated study period – this really helped me to have a much more pleasant, manageable experience during my few weeks of dedicated USMLE test preparation.

 4. Working Together

-USMLE Step 1 preparation can be hard.
-Luckily, if you are taking the test at the same time as other students from your school, then you don’t have to do it alone!
-Studying with other people can help you to stay motivated.
 If you study with a group, have them be your ‘accountabilibuddies’, making sure you stay off your phone and Netflix when you should be studying!
 And then after working hard all day, you and your friends can do something fun in the evening to destress.

 Just remember – try not to compare yourself to your friends!
 Everyone has different goals and schedules while studying for USMLE Steps.
 Be each other’s support, not each other’s stress!